chodzic/pharma-banners/README.md

 ### STEP 3: Configure the ISI (Optional) ###

 The ISI container and functionality are pre-built into the template.
 By default, the ISI is built to take up 1/3 of the canvas.
-To adjust this value, change the $isi-size variable in the variables.scss file.
+To adjust this value, change the $isi-size variable in the `styles/\_variables.scss` file.

 #### ISI Position ####